Stochastic Gradients under Nuisances: Detailed Discussion

 This section provides details on comparisons and remarks following the statements of the main results in the main text, and details on the discussions summarized in \Cref{sec:discussion} from the main text.
 In \Cref{appx discuss sec 1}, we compare our results to generic state-of-the-art results on biased SGD, that is SGD with errors in the stochastic gradients.
 In \Cref{appx discuss sec 2}, we discuss different orthogonalization method in orthogonal statistical learning.
 In \Cref{appx discuss sec 3}, we discuss how to interleave the target and nuisance estimation.
 In \Cref{appx discuss sec 4}, we describe the connection between our orthogonalized gradient to variance reduction method in the Monte Carlo estimation literature.
+In \Cref{appx discuss sec 55}, we discuss the double robustness of SGD for dose-response estimation.